Skip to main content

 Meditation

 Hold Jade in your hands or place it on your Heart Chakra (center of chest) during meditation.
-Visualize its calm green energy spreading through your chest, dissolving tension and filling your heart with serene contentment.
+Visualize its calm green energy spreading through your chest, dissolving tension and filling your heart with quiet contentment.
 For abundance meditation, hold Jade while visualizing green-gold light flowing into your life from all directions.
-Jade meditation is best practiced in nature or near plants to amplify its Earth element connection.
+Jade meditation works well in nature or near plants, where its Earth element connection is amplified.

 Daily Wear

-Wear Jade as a pendant over the heart for continuous emotional balance and protection, or as a bangle bracelet — the traditional Chinese form believed to protect the wearer and absorb negative energy (a Jade bangle that cracks is said to have "taken a hit" for its owner).
-Jade rings are excellent for attracting prosperity through business dealings.
-Remove Jade jewelry only for cleaning — continuous wear strengthens the bond between the stone and its owner.
+Wear Jade as a pendant over the heart for continuous emotional balance, or as a bangle bracelet, which is the traditional Chinese form.
+The belief is that a Jade bangle absorbs negative energy, and if it cracks, it "took a hit" for you.
+Jade rings are said to attract prosperity through business dealings.
+Many people do not remove Jade jewelry except for cleaning, since continuous wear is thought to strengthen the bond between stone and owner.

 Home Placement

 Place carved Jade pieces in the wealth corner (far left corner from the main entrance) and the health area (center) of your home for feng shui benefits.
-A Jade plant (the succulent Crassula ovata) with actual Jade crystals at its base creates a potent abundance symbol.
+A Jade plant (the succulent Crassula ovata) with actual Jade crystals at its base makes a potent abundance symbol.
 In the bedroom, Jade on the nightstand promotes peaceful sleep and insightful dreams.
-Place Jade near the entrance to protect against misfortune and attract good luck.
+Place Jade near the entrance to attract good luck.

 Crystal Grids